This is so critical.

 Two seconds in, and you can tell this is a quality video (headsup - this is a screaming metal band, but these guys love Jesus, and their music is all about that love - though I will say the video has some aberrant and downright weird elements... metal):

 And not like this.
 Yes, we all start somewhere thinking we can do it all.
 Don't be like the younger me.
 Pick a niche.

 8. Live Events

-I won't touch ‘em with a ten-foot pole.
+I'm not one for live events usually.
 It's a different kind of video production all together, and the bigger the platform, the more technology you need to keep everything in sync (literally).
 This is a super niche field unto itself with its own sub-niches, and it's not my schtick.